CarloWood/matrixssl/README.md

 for its inclusion into the application project.
 Adding direct support for `cwm4` to this `matrixssl` submodule is on the `TODO` list.

+After cloning this with git we are "maintainer-clean" and the following commands must be run:

+1) `libtoolize --force --automake`
+2) `aclocal -I m4/aclocal -I path_to_cwm4/cwm4/aclocal`

+where cwm4 can be found [here](https://github.com/CarloWood/cwm4).

+3) `autoheader`
+4) `automake --add-missing --foreign`
+5) `autoconf && sed -i 's/rm -f core/rm -f/' configure`

+This creates in the source directory the file `configure`.
+The `sed` is optional, but will suppress a flood of warnings, when running `configure`, about trying to remove the `core` directory.

+At this point we are "dist-clean".

+Next one should configure.
+Create a build directory and change current working directory to it.
+Then run,

+6) `path_to_configure/configure --enable-maintainer-mode`

+This creates in the build directory (the current directory) files that can be listed with the command: `make list-configure-files`

+At this point we are "clean".

+After running `make` to build the project, generated files can be listed with: `make list-build-files`

 ## Upstream README

 ![MatrixSSL Banner](img/matrixssl_logo_transparent_md.png)